 Being an Esports company, of course, their products are going to be focused towards gamers, and the Fnatic Rush is an excellent gaming mechanical keyboard that we got our hands on to review.

 The Rush is a full-sized keyboard that comes in clean-looking packaging.
 One thing we appreciate is that the switch type is clearly marked in the bottom-right corner on the front of it.
 Many companies hide the switch type in small print on the side of the box as if it isn’t important!

-This mechanical keyboard also comes with a detachable wristrest and keycap puller – standard features for any great mechanical keyboard.
+This mechanical keyboard also comes with a detachable wrist rest and keycap puller – standard features for any great mechanical keyboard.

-Out of the box, the Fnatic Rush made a strong impression on us with the super-clean overall look and feel.
-There’s no unnecessary lights or design elements to steal your attention.
-Fnatic has taken a serious approach to making a gaming keyboard designed for performance, rather than designed to scream “look at me, I’m a gamer” as so many others do.
+Out of the box, the Fnatic Gear Rush made a strong impression on us with the super-clean overall look and feel.
+There are no unnecessary lights or design elements to steal your attention.
+Fnatic has taken a serious approach to make a gaming keyboard designed for performance, rather than designed to scream “look at me, I’m a gamer” like so many others do.
 Its minimalistic design is refreshing and definitely has a gamer pro feel to it.

 The USB cable is non-detachable, but has a braided cable and requires only a single USB plug to function both the keyboard and the USB 2.0 hub, seen below.